How to implement LLM guardrails

 Got LLM response

-# Call the main function with the good request - this should get blocked
+# Call the main function with the bad request - this should get blocked

 response = await execute_chat_with_guardrail(bad_request)